kazunori279/Fluent-Dashboard/demo_instruction.md

 Prepare one copy of Fluent Dashboard with the instruction on the README.

 ### Create GCE instances on the console

+The demo uses a customized GCE image that has Debian + Docker installed.

 * `demo-norikra`
 * `demo-nginx`
 * `demo-ab`